RenderKit/embree/readme.txt

 spatial index structure construction algorithms.

-In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the EEmmbbrreeee AAPPII. The example photorealistic renderer that was originally included in the Embree kernel package is now available in a separate GIT repository (see EEmmbbrreeee EExxaammppllee RReennddeerreerr).
+In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the Embree API.
+The example photorealistic renderer that was originally included in the Embree kernel package is now available in a separate GIT repository (see Embree Example Renderer).

 == Supported Platforms  ==